oigbokwe73/Cloud_Expertise_Solutions/README.md

     - **Infrastructure as Code (IaC)**: Use tools like Azure Resource Manager (ARM) templates, Terraform, or Bicep to define and deploy infrastructure as code.
     - **Azure Automation**: Set up Azure Automation for automating repetitive tasks, such as patch management and resource cleanup.

-Certainly!
-Here's a detailed breakdown of the "Migration Strategies" phase for a Drive to Azure Cloud solution:

 ### Migration Strategies